 The revenue growth of a company determines the overall health of the company’s customer value proposition.
 The goal of growth strategy is to drive better value for customers than competitors, and the output of achieving this is revenue growth that outpaces the industry.

 While benchmarking revenue growth seems straightforward, there is a nuance to this benchmarking that is often overlooked.
 Benchmarking a company’s revenue growth to the industry can be misleading, since the growth or decline of the total number of companies (firms) and establishments (e.g., stores, locations, offices) in an industry can skew overall industry revenue growth.

-When benchmarking revenue growth of a company, make sure you benchmark it against the revenue growth per firm and establishment of the industry.
-In the below example of the same industry, you can see the difference in growth between industry revenue, industry revenue per firm, and industry revenue per establishment.
+When benchmarking revenue growth of a company, make sure you benchmark it against the revenue growth per company and location of the industry.
+In the below example of the same industry, you can see the difference in growth between industry revenue, industry revenue per company, and industry revenue per location.

-In this example, just benchmarking a company’s revenue growth to the industry revenue growth could be very misleading, given there is substantial consolidation in establishments and especially firms.
+In this example, just benchmarking a company’s revenue growth to the industry revenue growth could be very misleading, given there is substantial consolidation in companies and locations.

 2. Profitability – The Bottom Line

 If a company is growing faster than the industry, then the company may be on the right strategic path, but then the question is, “Is the company growing in a financially superior way than the competition?”

 Answering this question brings us to benchmarking the profitability of a company to the competitors in the industry.
 With the right data, this benchmarking is fairly straightforward.